ASM 1000 Introductory ASM Seminar (1 credit)

 Credit arranged

 Physical properties of soils and their relationships to moisture, aeration, and temperature; plant-soil-atmospheric relationships; solute transport and soil salinity.
 Two lectures and one 3-hour lab per week.
-Recommended Preparation: SOIL 205, SOIL 206, and PHYS 111.
-SOIL 415 is a cooperative course available to WSU degree-seeking students.
-(Fall, alt/years)
+Recommended Preparation: SOIL 2050, SOIL 2060, and PHYS 1111.
+Typically Offered: Fall.
+Cooperative: open to WSU degree-seeking students.

 The water use efficiency of plants is terrible.
 This course explores the journey of a water molecule from the atmosphere as it enters the soil, the root, travels through the vascular system and back into the atmosphere from a stomate.
 Fundamental principles of energy, flow and distribution are explored integrating soil physics and hydrology, plant physiology, and atmospheric sciences to understand the why and how plants utilize water.
 This course does not explore molecular biology but focuses on fundamentals as well as recent developments in rhizosphere sciences, precision and alternative agriculture, and the global climate.
 An additional project is required for graduate credit.
 Typically Offered: Spring.

 Biogeochemical activities and relationships of microorganisms in soil, water, plants, and animals.
 Extra oral and/or written assignments required for graduate credit.
-Recommended Preparation: MATH 143.
-(Spring alt/years)
+Recommended Preparation: MATH 1143.
+Typically Offered: Spring.

 The purpose of this course is to help students apply systems thinking and systems methodological problem solving skills to identify and describe current and future food system issues.
 Through lectures, case studies, and research, students will explore elements and behavior of food systems that impart sustainability.
 Additional readings, research, and presentations required for graduate credit.

-Presented as online doculectures, covering topics such as: Origins of Sustainability, Standards of Sustainability, Culture of Waste, Built Environment, Industrial Sustainability, Energy Sustainability, Water Resources, Measuring Sustainability, Sustainable Impact Assessment, and Our Sustainable Future.
+, ENVS 5360.
+Presented as online doculectures, covering topics such as origins of sustainability, standards of sustainability, culture of waste, built environment, industrial sustainability, energy sustainability, water resources, measuring sustainability, sustainable impact assessment, and our sustainable future.
 Readings and homework are assigned with each topic.
 Learning assessment will be from homework, exams and written papers.
 Additional work is required for graduate credit.
 Typically Offered: Fall and Spring.

+, WR 5440.
 Qualitative aspects of water are covered in this class.
 Major topics are qualitative aspects of (1) surface water, (2) groundwater, (3) drinking water, (4) water in the oceans, and (5) the human waste stream.
-Concepts presented are relevant to world-wide water quality issues and concepts; however, however, an emphasis is placed on issues within the four Pacific Northwest states (ID, AK, OR, WA).
+Concepts presented are relevant to world-wide water quality issues and concepts; however, an emphasis is placed on issues within the four Pacific Northwest states (ID, AK, OR, WA).
+Typically Offered: Fall.

-Understand the characterization, testing, and treatment of chemical, microbial, and hazardous compounds and their impact on human health.
-Be familiar with drinking water standards, regulatory aspects, and protection of municipal, community, and private well systems.
-(Spring)
+Understand the characterization, testing, and treatment of chemical, microbial and hazardous compounds and their impact on human health.
+Be familiar with drinking water standards, regulatory aspects and protection of municipal, community, and private well systems.
+Typically Offered: Spring.

 Comprehensive understanding of the hydrologic processes associated with the environmental processes.
 Includes components of the hydrologic cycle, analysis of precipitation and run off, evapotranspiration, routing, peak flow, infiltration, soil and water relationships, snowmelt, and frequency analysis.
 Typically Offered: Spring.

 Description and evaluation of soils; emphasis on morphological features and properties that influence land use.
-Graded P/F. Two to four hours of lab per week (may include local field trips); one 3-day or one 6-day field trip.
-Recommended preparation: SOIL 205.
+Two to four hours of lab per week (may include local field trips); one 3-day or one 6-day field trip.
+Recommended preparation: SOIL 2050.
+Graded Pass/Fail.
+Typically Offered: Spring.
 Cooperative: open to WSU degree-seeking students.

 General principles of toxicologic evaluation of chemicals, which intentionally or unintentionally enter the food chain.
 Toxicology of food additives, colors, preservatives, drugs, pesticides and natural toxins in foods and risk characterization.
 Additional projects/assignments required for graduate credit.
 Typically Offered: Fall.